MichaelPyrdol/COSI-152A/README.md

 # Opti-MIDI
-A simple piano sequencer created entirely with a JavaScript table.
+A simple piano sequencer created entirely with JavaScript tables.

-No external libraries were used.
+No external libraries or plugins were used.
 Just raw HTML, CSS, and JS!

 ## Controls
 -Place/select notes with click\